Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 The points of contact on the contactor can sometimes become dirty/charred/corroded.
 These are cleanable with some contact cleaner.
 You really don't need to soak it down too heavily, as the contact points are rather small and do not require much to clean.

 WARNING: No repairs to your contactor should be made without turning off or disconnecting the power to the unit.
-I recommend you shut down the breaker to the furnace and pull the disconnect or shut down the breaker to the a/c as well.
+I recommend you shut down the breaker to the furnace, pull the disconnect or shut down the breaker to the A/C, and confirm there is no voltage to the furnace with a reliable non-contact A/C voltage detector.
+What's a non-contact voltage detector you ask?
+I use a Sperry Instruments detector.
+It's reliable, works well, and it's pretty inexpensive.
+Just probe around inside the furnace after cutting the power to the unit and it will set off a warning beep (and light up) if it detects A/C voltage still present in the unit.
+This little guy has saved my rear end more than once.
 If you are not confident in your electrical safety knowledge, then you should call an HVAC technician to make this repair, as it can be very dangerous.

 Contactor Inside Control Panel